 After your match is complete, PXO waits a few minutes before moving and deleting the match code.
 Please be patient and the match code will be moved to the match history information after a short period of time.

-If you are a Squad Leader or Co-Leader, choose the "Edit" action for your Squad.
+If you are a Squad Leader or Co-Leader, go to your Squad's Admin page and open the "Edit Squad Information" box.
 Here you can change the details of your Squad including the color.

 Our SquadWar match ended, we didn't receive notification that stats had updated, but everything updated properly, what happened?